tREEs-Repos/CyberWM-Dark/CyberWM-Dark-Gray/README.md

 ### Project Description

 The 'Cyber-WM Dark' theme collection is a variety of dark-mode styles for the XFCE Window Manager.
-This repository is for the light gray theme, code named: "Gray".
+This repository is for the dark gray theme, code named: "Gray".

 Experience a unique GUI feel with CyberwMs use of Shadow Effects which appear to change your Window shape entirely when in windowed mode.